-- Further information regarding relevant conduct, and how to make a referral to DBS, can be found at Barring referrals GOV.UK (www.gov.uk) - This referral will be made by the DSL. - Consideration will also be given as to whether the Teaching Regulation Agency should also be informed.
+Version: 19 Status: Open Further information regarding relevant conduct, and how to make a referral to DBS, can be found at Barring referrals - GOV.UK (www.gov.uk)

+- This referral will be made by the HR Director or DSL. - Consideration will also be given as to whether the Teaching Regulation Agency should also be informed.